C. Peter R. Gossels: Other activities

-Since 1998, Gossels has hosted an annual two-hour cable television program in Wayland, Massachusetts, “Ask the Candidates – Live!” which allows voters ask questions to public office candidates in Wayland, Massachusetts.
+From 1998, Gossels hosted an annual two-hour cable television program in Wayland, Massachusetts, “Ask the Candidates – Live!” which allowed voters to ask questions to public office candidates in Wayland, Massachusetts.
 Gossels was included among Boston's Top Rated Lawyers, according to the Boston Globe 2012 and 2014 ratings.

 Gossels served on the National Commission on Worship of the Union for Reform Judaism between 1976 and 1981.

 While serving as president of Congregation Beth El of the Sudbury River Valley in Sudbury, Massachusetts (1977–1979), Gossels served as co-editor with his wife Nancy Lee Gossels and Joan S. Kaye of the first egalitarian Jewish prayer book (or siddur) Vetaher Libenu published in 1980.
 The book featured nonsexist, inclusive language and revised the traditional Hebrew translation of "Barukh atah Adonai Eloheinu, melekh ha'olam," or "Praised are You, Adonai our God, Ruler to the Universe," to "Holy One of Blessing, Your Presence Fills Creation."
 Gossels also served as co-editor of Chadesh Yamenu an egalitarian machzor for Rosh HaShana (1997) and Canfay HaShachar (2003), a siddur for weekday morning prayers.

 In May 2019, Gossels travelled to Berlin together with 11 family members to unveil the Silent Bell Board, a memorial plaque for 83 former Jewish residents, in front of the house once owned by his grandparents Lewy and also his home between 1936 and 1939 at 35 Käthe-Niederkirchner-Straße (formerly Lippehner Straße).
 On October 15, 2019 he also spoke about this during the event “Neighbors through Time: Lippehner 35 - the Forgotten History of a Berlin House” at Brandeis University, together with Simon Lütgemeyer, an architect and current resident of that building who had created the plaque following his research.